Skip to main contentScroll Top

 So we were going to go back to our hotel to pick up our luggage and make the trip to Osaka Kansai Airport.
 Before that, we went back to the department store located at Osaka Station to get lost in the twists and turns of this large complex, just to go and eat a bite.

-After searching for a while without inspiration for what we wanted, despite a wide choice of restaurants, we had difficulty deciding.
-And if the day before, we fell for a pizza, this time, it was a creperie… No, we are beyond redemption...
-We quickly made up for it once at the airport by enjoying a nice little one.
-Windows, while it was already dinner time when we were waiting for our plane.
-And it was on this gastronomic note that we ended this first stay in Japan.
+After searching for a while, uninspired, for what we wanted, despite a wide selection of restaurants, we were struggling to decide.
+The day before, we'd given in to a pizza craving, but this time it was a crêperie… No, we were beyond saving… We quickly redeemed ourselves once we got to the airport by enjoying a delicious bowl of ramen, even though it was already dinnertime while we were waiting for our flight.
+And it was on this gastronomic note that we ended our first trip to Japan.

 building umeda district japan